-Photo by Eddie Herena-San Quentin New Orlando and his faithful servant, Adam nervous when he first preformed in a previous show.
+Orlando and his faithful servant, Adam nervous when he first preformed in a previous show.
 She credits drama therapy with helping him and the other men break out of their shells.
 "And now he's (Khan) the star of the show," said Goldsmith.
 "You see who men truly are ... they break down barriers.
 You don't get that on the outside; men being vulnerable and opening their heart, and it's very inspiring."
-Men of all races and ages Men of all races and ages came together to make the production a success, including young newcomers David Silva and Kory Morse.
+Men of all races and ages came together to make the production a success, including young newcomers David Silva and Kory Morse.
 During a question and answer segment after the show, Morse said, "I got suckered into this.
 A friend asked, 'Do you want to go to this class?'
 I show up, and it's an acting class.
-It helped me interact with people, build bonds with people, build a memory with people that we'll never forget."
+It helped me infollow the social justice links. teract with people, build bonds with people, build a memory with people that we'll never forget.'
 Andrew Wadsworth, who played Charles the wrestler, said, "I have a thug look, and I have thug in me because that's how I grew up.
 My insecurities made me think people didn't believe in me.
 I said I'm showing them.
 I give praise to my grandma.
 She was the only person who believed in me, and when she died ... she knew I had a lot of good in me.
 She's been gone since 2009, I do everything in her name."
 "Healing doesn't happen alone.
 It happens in communities of support," said Suraya.

-To see the play online, go to To see the play online, go to www.marinshakespeare.org and follow the social justice links.
+To see the play online, go to www.marinshakespeare.org and